 Just like bitcoin, Litecoin and any other cryptocurrency, ERC20 tokens are blockchain-based assets that have value and can be sent and received.
 The difference is that instead of running on their own blockchain, these tokens are issued on the Ethereum network.
 This means they’re hosted by Ethereum addresses and are sent using Ethereum transactions.

 Did you know?

 Want to know why they’re called ERC20 tokens?
 The “ERC” stands for “Ethereum Request for Comments”, which is an official protocol used to propose improvements to the Ethereum network.
 The “20” is the unique ID number used to identify the proposal.

 Popular ERC20 tokens list

-Many crypto newcomers are surprised to discover just how ubiquitous ERC20 tokens are.
-Take a look at a list of the top 100 digital currencies by market cap and you’ll see plenty of well-known currencies that use the ERC20 standard.
-At the time of writing in May 2018, these include the following:
+Many crypto newcomers are surprised to discover just how prevalent ERC20 tokens are.
+Take a look at a list of the top 100 digital currencies by market cap, and you’ll see plenty of well-known currencies that use the ERC20 standard, including:Important:

 Which wallets support ERC20 tokens?